 I highly recommend creating an idea/inspiration board!
 I have gotten my best ideas from my idea/inspiration board!
 Plus, it dresses up your office walls with positive things!

 Get A BIG Calendar!

-Nothing says being unorganized like a calender-LESS office!
+Nothing says being unorganized like a calendar-LESS office!
 I must always have a calendar by my side in order to remember things I have to get done each and every day!

 If I relied strictly on my own brain, I would forget EVERYTHING!
 Trust me, I have done that!
 So now, I have a nice, BIG calendar on my office wall that I can easily glance up and see what I have going on for the day/week.
 Every blogger needs this!